mjanders6/Minecraft-Installer/README.md

 4. Accessing the console
 	- `/opt/minecraft/tools/mcrcon/mcrcon -H 127.0.0.1 -P 25575 -p strong-password -t`

-# Running the python script
+# Running the Python Script
 1. Run the script with
 	- `sudo python3 mc-installer.py`
 2. Enter the password for mcrcon when prompted